AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 * Use bold text only for interface elements that you click in a procedure (and with UICONTROL).
 * Use italics for emphasis or when a word is confusing without it.
 For example, a foreign word, or when you're describing a word or defining a term.

-## Word choice

-Avoid referring to your audience or Adobe product users as _customers_.
-Doing so implies that we see them only as sources of money.
-You can, however, refer to the user's customers:

-* Don't: _A customer may only process 175 batch segmentation jobs per year._
-* Do: _You may process up to 175 batch segmentation jobs per year._
-* Do: _Experience Platform enables your organization to see a 360-degree profile of each of your individual customers._

-Be positive in your phrasing:

-* Don't: _You can process only 175 batch segmentation jobs per year._
-* Do: _You can process up to 175 batch segmentation jobs per year._